-- For the Icing: In the bowl of a stand mixer fitted with the paddle attachment, or in a medium mixing bowl with hand beaters, beat butter until smooth and fluffy, about 3 minutes.
-Add the cranberry jam and mix until combines, about 30-60 seconds.
+- In the bowl of a stand mixer fitted with the paddle attachment, or in a medium mixing bowl with hand beaters, beat butter until smooth and fluffy, about 3 minutes.
+Add the cranberry jam and mix until combined, about 30-60 seconds.

 - Add the sugar and pulse until combined, then beat on medium until light and fluffy, about 3-4 minutes.
 Add the milk, 1 teaspoon at a time, until the desired consistency is reached.

 - Transfer the icing to piping bag fitted with a 1M tip and frost cookies.
 Garnish with a sugared cranberry (optional).